BlockchainCommons/BCSwiftSecureComponents/Docs/06-EXAMPLES.md

 ## Status

-These examples are actual, running unit tests in the [BCSwiftFoundation package](https://github.com/blockchaincommons/BCSwiftFoundation).
+These examples are actual, running unit tests in the [BCSwiftSecureComponents package](https://github.com/blockchaincommons/BCSwiftSecureComponents).
 The document and implementation as a whole are considered a draft.

 ## Common structures used by the examples